 NURS 723.
 Health Disparities and Contemporary Issues in Vulnerable Populations.
-3 hrs.

 This course focuses on domestic and international issues that impact health disparities and vulnerable patient populations and the interventions and evidence that support the highest level of nursing practice.
-Includes 45 hours of field experience to be arranged based on individual student need and objectives.

 NURS 725.
 Emerging Diseases, Genetics, and Health Trends.
-3hrs.